LENAS: Learning-based Neural Architecture Search and Ensemble for 3D Radiotherapy Dose Prediction: Related Work

 \subsection{Ensemble Learning}

-Ensemble learning has shown impressive power in various deep learning tasks (\eg, the ILSVRC challenge~\cite{russakovsky2015imagenet}), a large amount of literature has provided theoretical and empirical justiﬁcations for its success, including Bayesian model averaging~\cite{domingos2000bayesian,monteith2011turning}, enriching representations~\cite{domingos1997does}, and reducing stochastic optimization error~\cite{dietterich2000ensemble,zhou2021ensemble}.
-These arguments reached a consensus that the individual learner in the ensembles should be \textit{accurate and diverse}~\cite{brown2005managing,zhang2013exploiting}.
-To encourage the diversity of the ensembles, the strategies for building ensembles typically include: 1) training the same network with various settings, such as bagging~\cite{altman2017ensemble}, random initializations~\cite{kornblith2019similarity}, and different hype-parameters~\cite{morcos2018insights} (\eg, iteration, learning rate, and objective function); 2) training different networks with the various architectures.
+Ensemble learning has shown impressive power in various deep learning tasks~\cite{zolfaghari2023cancer}, a large amount of literature has provided theoretical and empirical justiﬁcations for its success, including Bayesian model averaging~\cite{yang2023survey}, enriching representations~\cite{yang2021two}, and reducing stochastic optimization error~\cite{zhou2021ensemble}.
+These arguments reached a consensus that the individual learner in the ensembles should be \textit{accurate and diverse}~\cite{bian2021does,wood2023unified}.
+To encourage the diversity of the ensembles, the strategies for building ensembles typically include: 1) training the same network with various settings, such as bagging~\cite{altman2017ensemble}, random initializations~\cite{lin2023nuclei}, and different hyper-parameters~\cite{mohammed2023comprehensive} (\eg, iteration, learning rate, and objective function); and 2) training different networks with the various architectures~\cite{lin2019seg4reg}.
 One of the most famous techniques is dropout~\cite{srivastava2014dropout}, in which some of the neurons are dropped in each iteration, and the final model can be viewed as an ensemble composed of multiple different sub-models.
-In addition, Lin\etal\cite{lin2019seg4reg} won the first place in the AASCE\footnote{https://aasce19.grand-challenge.org} challenge with ensemble of ResNet~\cite{he2016deep}, DenseNet~\cite{huang2017densely}, and EfficientNet~\cite{tan2019efficientnet}.
-As for combining the predictions of each base model in an ensemble, the most prevailing method is majority voting~\cite{opitz1996actively} for classification and segmentation (which can be viewed as pixel-wise classification), and simple averaging~\cite{perrone1993networks} for the regression task.

-Despite of their success, most existing ensemble methods do not explicitly balance the two important factors, \ie, the performance of individual learners and diversity among them.
-To the best of our knowledge, we are the first to adopt NAS to ensemble learning, and we further provide empirical guidelines for selecting members for an ensemble.
+For combining the predictions of each base model in an ensemble, the most prevalent method is majority voting~\cite{campagner2023aggregation} for classification and segmentation (which can be viewed as pixel-wise classification), and simple averaging~\cite{brown2005managing} for the regression task.
+Despite their success, most existing ensemble methods do not explicitly balance the two important factors, \ie, the accuracy of individual learners and diversity among them.
+Different from these attempts, we reveal that the ensemble candidates produced by NAS could simultaneously guarantee the diversity and individual model's accuracy, achieving superior ensemble performance.